CONCATENATE is a handy function to concatenate text from different cells. You need to refer to the cells which you want to combine.

 Want to get better at Excel?
 Then you must download these free e-books from here.

 The best way to combine text from different cells into one cell is using transpose function with concatenate function.

 Look at the below range of cell where you have a text but its every word is in a different cell and you want to get is all in one cell.

-In this formula, you have used transpose function and a space in the concatenate function.
+In this formula, you have used TRANSPOSE and a space in the CONCATENATE.
 When you convert that reference into hard values it returns an array.

 Fill justify is one of the unused but most powerful tools in Excel.
 And, whenever you need to combine text from different cells you can use it.

 The best thing is, you need a single click to merge text.
 Have look at below data and follow the steps.

 This will merge text from all the cells into the first cell of the selection.